aws/aws-iot-device-sdk-js-v2/samples/README.md

 This is a browser based version of the PubSub sample in JS.

 To run the sample:
-1) Configure your credentials and endpoint URL in `settings.js`, you can chose to use cognito or static credentials.
+1) Configure your credentials and endpoint URL in `settings.js`.
+    * You will need to setup a Cognito identity pool to run this sample.
+You can read how to setup a Cognito identity pool here: [AWS documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-identity-pool.html).

 2) Build the script via `npm install`